Scholarship Program

 Photography by: Carla Alcántara

-The Training Society of Vancouver (TSV) offers two scholarship opportunities for dance artists on the unceded & stolen territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱w.7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations, colonially known as Vancouver.
+The Training Society of Vancouver (TSV) is offering two scholarship opportunities for dance artists on the unceded & stolen territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱w.7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations, colonially known as Vancouver.
 TSV offers consistent dance training with a wide range of teachers throughout the program.
 TSV accepts anyone who is on their dance movement journey, whether they are emerging artists, mid-career artists, established artists or anyone who is dedicating themselves in expanding their knowledge in dance.
 TSV's goal is to cultivate a welcoming community and provide opportunities for growth.

-2025 Scholarship Recipients
+2026 Scholarship Recipients

-Photo by AdrianO D
+Photo by Laura Zeke

 TESTIMONIALS